Experimental space-division multiplexed polarization-entanglement distribution through 12 paths of a multicore fiber: Discussion

 We have successfully implemented the distribution of polarization entanglement multiplexed in the path degree of freedom through a 19-core MCF.
 We experimentally demonstrated the high quality with which the spatial modes are independently coupled into the MCF and quantified the resulting spatial correlations by high values of the introduced measure of path visibility of up to $(96.6\pm0.2)\%$.
 Furthermore, we certified polarization entanglement between each opposite channel through high polarization visibilities and violating the CHSH inequality.
 That visibility was maintained over a spooled $411\,$m long MCF without any active polarization compensation.
 We illustrated the stability of our setup given by path and polarization visibility measurements over 24 hours, which is an important characteristic for future applications in real-world conditions outside the laboratory.

 Exploiting the existing transverse momentum correlations in the emission of the SPDC source, we were able to collect polarization-entangled photon pairs into several pairs of opposite channels from a single SPDC source.
 Hence, our scheme is based on the parallel employment of quantum correlations in several degrees of freedom.
 The designed lens configuration allows us to access spatially separated rings and avoids cross-talk between neighboring cores by adapting the proper crystal temperature.
 Importantly, the achieved polarization visibilities allow the implementation of quantum information applications such as cryptographic protocols.
+Our scheme provides a substantial advantage in terms of resources and versatility.
+Due to the scalability and ease of upgrading without changing the entanglement source or the type of quantum state produced.
 Therefore, the presented experiment opens an efficient pathway to SDM in quantum information protocols.

 An essential requirement for the multiplexed transfer of polarization-entangled photon pairs through the MCF is that the entangled photon pairs can be identified as a pair at the receiver.
 We realized this by mapping the momentum correlations of the photons to the cores of the MCF.
 Notably, this cannot be achieved by just randomly distributing the SPDC photons (without exploiting additional quantum correlations) through the MCF.